 Radiology Services Provided:

 Bone density scanning, also called dual-energy x-ray absorptiometry (DXA or DEXA) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss.
 This is a low-dose x-ray and the procedure is painless.
 DEXA is the established standard for measuring bone mineral density (BMD).

 An abdominal ultrasound image is a useful way of examining internal organs, including the liver, gallbladder, spleen, pancreas, kidneys and bladder.
-Because ultrasound images are captured in real time, they can show movement of internal tissues and organs and enable physicians to see blood flow.
+Because ultrasound images are captured in real time, they can show movement of internal tissues and organs and enable physicians radiology services to see blood flow.
 This procedure is used to diagnose a variety of conditions and assess damage caused by illness.

 Vascular ultrasound combines regular ultrasound with Doppler ultrasonography to examine major blood vessels.
 The Doppler procedure records sound waves bouncing off moving objects such as blood.
 These images help the physician see and evaluate blockages to blood flow, buildup of plaque inside the blood vessel, or congenital malformation.

 An echocardiogram is a type of ultrasound test that is used to examine the heart.
 The device picks up echoes of the sound waves as they bounce off the different parts of the heart.
 These echoes are turned into moving pictures that can be seen on a video screen and analyzed by the physician.